Chapter 9 - Japan – The Proof

 Arguably, the “Big Zero” did not end.
 The US economy remained on life support from the FED and Treasury well into the 2010s.
 Over this decade, the US economy did not grow more than 3 percent in any year.
 Still, overall, the US economy did better than other developed economies.

-The malaise was bigger in Japan.
+The malaise was greater in Japan.
 The country was hit hard by the GFC in 2008.
 Not enough, a worse disaster was waiting in the wings.
-A giant Tsunami hit Japan’s main island in March 2011 and led to disaster at the Fukushima nuclear power plant.
+A giant tsunami hit Japan’s main island in March 2011 and led to disaster at the Fukushima nuclear power plant.
 It was a flirt with the apocalypse.

 Japan placed its hopes on a new Prime Minister in 2013 whose name titled the country’s new blueprint for economic recovery.
 “Abenomics” was supposed to inject growth momentum into the economy through a set of market liberalization measures and government stimuli.
 Crucially, Abe also heaved a new governor into the seat of the BOJ.